 Bill and Irene Mead were a happy couple.
 Bill had served in the Second World War, was captured by the Nazis, and released with a row of bright medals on his chest.
 As a returning hero, it was his honour to be the judge of his mother’s local W.I. pie baking competition, where he met the plump and pretty Irene.
 It was her pie which stood out, heads and shoulders above the rest.
-The perfectly, nut-brown pastry had just a hint of flakiness, with a rich and juicy filling, he couldn’t help but drip gravy all over his suit.
-In Bill’s eyes, there was no competition for either Irene’s pies or for Irene herself – one as scrumptious as the other, and he was greedy for them both.
+The perfectly, nut-brown pastry had just a hint of flakiness, with a rich and juicy filling, which he couldn’t help but drip all over his suit.
+In Bill’s eyes, there was no competition for either Irene’s pies, or for Irene herself – one was as scrumptious as the other, and he was greedy for them both.

 Every year the competition grew fiercer; surely someone else could make a more delicious pie?
 Perhaps more exotic and experimental ingredients were the key?
-It began with Mrs. White swapping chanterelles for buttons in her chicken and mushroom pie.
-Then Miss.Thomkins turned out a beef pie, but not laced with stout as is the norm, but with a home brewed ginger ale.
+It began with Mrs. White swapping buttons for chanterelles in her chicken and mushroom pie.
+Then Miss.Thomkins made a beef pie, but not laced with stout as is the norm, but with a home brewed ginger ale.
 As far as Bill was concerned, that was a step too far, and Miss.Thomkins came last that year.
 Mrs. Hughes on the other hand produced a delicious, smoked pork pie, served with a tangy apple cider chutney.
 It was indeed a wonderful winning combination and in the interest of fairness, a smug Mrs. Hughes was at long last the first prize-winner, and not the Pie Queen, Irene Mead.

 The W.I. was a-twitter the following year about Irene’s newly found competition in Mrs. Hughes, and jokes were rife that Bill’s life must have been hell for the last twelve months.
 This year’s pie entries were a tightly held secret.
 Even the ladies went outside of their usual shopping haunts, in order to keep secret the ingredients of their pies, searching far and wide for just the right things.
 Irene came home late one night, after dark, dragging behind her a large batch of fresh meat to make an even better, even tastier pie.
 The meat was rich and red, veined and marbled with thick, white fat.
 One eyeball, exactly the same steely-grey as Mrs. Hughes’, rolled from one of the bags, and was promptly gobbled up by the Mead’s greedy golden Labrador, Glen.